Frninezy/Limbo/README.md

 It's important to note that Limbo is intended for educational purposes only.
 As the creator, I take no responsibility for any illegal activities that may be carried out using this tool.
 I have made the code public for viewing purposes only, and urge you to use it ethically and responsibly

+# About this fork
+In this fork, instead of connecting to database. it writes data directly to folder with separated txt files.
+Also this version doesnt have any keylogger functions. use for educational purposes only.

 # Installation

 To use Limbo, you will need to install several Python libraries.
 You can install these libraries using pip, running the following command: